If you are new to Joomla, you’ll need to learn how to use Joomla to be able to make websites.

 When new article is clicked, it links you to a page that gives you the ability to create new articles/contents.
 You’ll be able to write new articles, feature or unfeature your article, publish or unpublish your article, select category for your new article, etc.

 The category page displays all of the created categories of your Joomla website.
-It gives you the ability to manage all of your categories, you can create new categories, delete existing categories, modify existing categories, etc. You can do a lot on this page.
+It gives you the ability to manage all of your categories, you can create new categories, delete existing categories, modify existing categories, etc.

 The media page lets you manage all of your uploaded media files.
 That is, you can upload, delete, rename (etc) any media file available in your Joomla website.